White Plight Redux

 To wit: 1.
-I’m pretty sure the coach would not look at his watch.
-He’d look at his iPhone 7-ish.
+Today, the coach would not look at his watch, but rather his iPhone 7-ish.
 Unless he has an Apple watch.
 (Is that still a thing?)

 And: 2.
-I no longer have any idea who the coach of the Celtics is.
+Today, I have no idea who the coach of the Celtics is.
 In fact, I can’t imagine I ever did.
 It’s only on a good day that I can tell you what sport the Celtics play.
 I’ve never even known whether to say “Seltics” or “Keltics,” let alone been able to pull the team’s coach from a lineup.